Jasper Skytram: All You NEED to Know Before Visiting

 How Often Does the Jasper SkyTram Run?

 The Jasper SkyTram departs from the upper and lower station every 9 minutes.
 The ride up takes around 7.5 minutes.
-During the ride up the Jasper SkyTram team will tell visitors about the area’s unique geology.
+During the ride up the Jasper SkyTram, the team will inform visitors about the area’s unique geology.

-Do I Need to Make Jasper SkyTram Reservations?
+Do You Need to Make Jasper SkyTram Reservations?

 It is recommended to make reservations on the Jasper SkyTram on busy summer days and to save time, but it is not 100% necessary.
 Though, popular times do sell out.

-How Long Should I Plan for the Jasper Skytram?
+How Long Should You Plan for the Jasper Skytram?

 How Long Can You Stay At the Top of the Jasper Skytram?